FranciscoDadone/AnchorSell/README.md

 cant-give-anchor-message: "&fUse: &e/anchor give [name] [quantity] [level]"
 total-anchors-user-can-have: 10

+# Minimum distance to place an anchor next to another.
 safe-anchor-area: 3

+# If true anchors will pay if their chunk is loaded.
+pay-if-chunk-is-loaded: false

+# If false anchors will not pay afk players.
+pay-afk-players: true

 anchor-value: 100000
 radius-error: "&4You can't place anchors too close to each other."
 cannot-place-more-anchors: "&4You can not have more than %quantity% anchors."